AaltoSciComp/NoBSC/content/index.rst

 **Location:** Dipoli, Otaniemi Campus, Aalto University, Espoo, Helsinki area, Finland

 **Price:** Free

 :doc:`registration`: To be opened later.

 Online attendance: We’ve chosen to hold this event in person only, as we believe it offers the best environment for meaningful networking and a more engaging, collaborative atmosphere.

 Key dates:

-* 3 December: Registration and submission opens
+* 1 December: Registration opens (closes when full)
-* (Ongoing) Rolling acceptance of talks, posters, demos,...
+* (ongoing) Rolling acceptance of talks (posters, demos, other contributions?)
-* 7 January: Submission deadline
+* 7 January: First submission deadline, voting on talks begins (all relevant talks accepted, length will be decided later by voting).
-* Latest on 20 January:  We will inform speakers about their talk length
+* 20 January: Talk length decided (latest)
+* 2-4 February: NoBSC